 Pennsylvania Dental Association Announces Winners of Annual Statewide Third-grade Student Poster Contest

-HARRISBURG, Pa., April 11, 2013 /PRNewswire-USNewswire/ -- A $500 prize will be awarded to Mason Gray, a third-grade student at Linglestown Elementary in Dauphin County, for winning first place in the Pennsylvania Dental Association's (PDA) 2013 National Children's Dental Health Month (NCDHM) statewide poster contest.
+HARRISBURG, Pa., April 21, 2011 /PRNewswire-USNewswire/ -- Bailey Ritchey, a third-grade student at Burchfield Primary School in Allegheny County, will receive a $1,000 educational bond for winning first-place in the Pennsylvania Dental Association's (PDA) 2011 National Children's Dental Health Month (NCDHM) statewide poster contest.

-The winning posters were selected from more than 200 well designed and creative entries submitted to the PDA Central Office for judging.
+The winning posters were selected from more than 60 well designed and creative regional finalist posters submitted to the PDA Central Office for final judging.
 The contest was open to third-grade students in any Pennsylvania public, private or charter school.
 It is estimated that 20,000 third-grade students across Pennsylvania participated in this year's poster contest.

-Visit PDA's website at padental.org to learn more about NCDHM and other dental health topics.
+Visit the PDA website at www.padental.org to learn more about NCDHM and other dental health topics.

 About the Pennsylvania Dental Association